Foods You Must Eat in Crete Greece!

 Mediterranean Diet, Cretan Gastronomy or Greek Food specialties?

-All chapters from the same story: The Foods You Must Eat in Crete!
+All chapters from the same story: The Foods You Must Eat in Crete Greece!

-Crete, the biggest of all Greek islands, is the heart of Mediterranean gastronomy.
+Crete is the biggest of all Greek islands & the heart of Mediterranean gastronomy.

 There are two basic reasons that make food on Crete really tasty: